clojure/core.memoize/README.md

 Change Log
 ====================
-* Release next in progress
+* Release 0.7.0 on 2018.03.01
   * Fixes [CMEMOIZE-22](http://dev.clojure.org/jira/browse/CMEMOIZE-20) - add `:clojure.core.memoize/args-fn` metadata support for memoizing functions which have one or more arguments that should not contribute to the cache key for calls
   * Fixes [CMEMOIZE-20](http://dev.clojure.org/jira/browse/CMEMOIZE-20) - add `lazy-snapshot` function
   * Fixes [CMEMOIZE-18](http://dev.clojure.org/jira/browse/CMEMOIZE-18) - automatically makes seed map values `deref`-able to match documentation and comply with core.memoize's world view
   * Fixes [CMEMOIZE-15](http://dev.clojure.org/jira/browse/CMEMOIZE-15) - edge case where cache miss/lookup cross an eviction boundary (Ryan Fowler/Colin Jones)
   * Cleanup/improve/fix tests
   * Add multi-version testing locally via Leiningen
+  * Jump to 0.7.0 to match core.cache since these two libraries are so closely in sync
 * Release 0.5.9 on 2016.03.28
   * Updated core.cache dependency version from 0.6.4 to 0.6.5
 * Release 0.5.8 on 2015.11.06